alibaba/GraphScope/docs/interactive_engine/deployment.md

    ```

 ## Using Your Own Data
+Currently, a single instance of GIE can only handle one set of graph data.
+This means that you must indicate which raw data should be uploaded into GIE's graph repository, and all subsequent queries made through the GIE instance will pertain to the uploaded graph.

+The above tutorial uses modern graph to demonstrate the launching procedural.
+However, it's very straightforward to specify your own data with different schema.

-## Deploy on Actual Cluster
+## Deploy on a Cluster
 In K8s, it’s convenient to deploy GIE in a cluster with multiple machines.
 You don’t need to be aware of the physical machines, but simply configure the number of executors
 to make GIE scalable.
 These GIE executors will be seemlessly assigned by K8s to the physical machines.

 You simply set the number of executors as:
 ```